-Risks related to Internet Use Details e-Safety implications Mitigation Unacceptable/inappropriate use of email Unprofessional conduct - use of unacceptable language - inappropriate email targeting - use of School systems for commercial purposes Yes Office365 has strong filtering inside it that is configured to block inappropriate use of language.
+Risks related to Internet Use e-Safety implications Mitigation Unacceptable/inappropriate use of email Unprofessional conduct - use of unacceptable language - inappropriate email targeting - use of School systems for commercial purposes Office365 has strong filtering inside it that is configured to block inappropriate use of language.
 Antisocial use of email Sending of inappropriate or unauthorised bulk emails Office365 has strong filtering inside it that is configured to block inappropriate use of language.
 Email attacks Spam, mail- bombing and phishing attacks, use of botnets The Sophos Intercept X software includes antivirus and antispam filters and can protect against a wide variety of mail based attacks.

-Relaying - anonymous and otherwise The use of School email system to forward messages to other external mail systems Yes The mail relays are configured to prevent the relaying of emails by any system on the School's network other than authorised mail servers.
+Risks related to Internet Use e-Safety implications Mitigation Relaying - anonymous and otherwise The use of School email system to forward messages to other external mail systems Yes The mail relays are configured to prevent the relaying of emails by any system on the School's network other than authorised mail servers.
 Bullying Yes The Smoothwall software maintains a log of messages sent and received that can be used for diagnostic and forensic purposes.
 Smoothwall can be used to flag up immediately to the Network Manager any situation where a school computer is used to type or display any word on a specified trigger words list, which includes words associated with bullying and trolling.
 Accidental exposure of data Careless use of email resulting in data being send to the wrong recipient Internal emails can be recalled by the user, and they can be deleted from mailboxes en masse by IT.
 Staff induction includes advice on the careful use of email.
 World Wide Web

-Risks related to Internet Use e-Safety implications Mitigation Access to unsuitable materials Accessing materials and websites that are inappropriate in a school environment The filters are configured to prevent access to and the downloading from Internet sites that have been categorised by the filter manufacturer.
+Risks relate Use ed to Internet e-Safety implications Mitigation Access t materials o u nsuitable Accessing materials and websites that are inappropriate in a school environment The filters are configured to prevent access to and the downloading from Internet sites that have been categorised by the filter manufacturer.
 Attempts to access blocked sites are recorded and daily reports sent to the Network Manager and his deputy.
 Substantive safeguarding concerns would be reported to the Head as per the Safeguarding and Child Protection Policy and Procedures.
 Concerns which are not of a safeguarding nature would be reported in the first instance to the appropriate line manager (relevant Deputy Head).

-Access to terrorist or extremist propaganda Accessing or generating statements or images which endorse, condone, or incite illegal, extremist or terrorist activity Yes As above, plus Smoothwall software is used to flag up immediately to the Network Manager any situation where a school computer is used to type or display any word on a specified trigger words list, which includes words associated with extremism or radicalisation.
-Access to illegal materials and services Accessing child abuse materials - race or hate crime materials - materials that breach the Obscene Publications Act - fraudulent or copyright materials, unlicensed software or services Yes Smoothwall is used to detect, track and block illicit material.
-Access to unwanted materials Inadvertent viewing of unsuitable materials Yes The filters are configured to prompt staff before allowing access to a range of subject categories that - whilst not deemed unsuitable - are considered to require caution.
+Risks related to Internet Use e-Safety implications Mitigation extremist propaganda generating statements or images which endorse, condone, or incite illegal, extremist or terrorist activity As above, plus Smoothwall software is used to flag up immediately to the Network Manager any situation where a school computer is used to type or display any word on a specified trigger words list, which includes words associated with extremism or radicalisation.
+Access to illegal materials and services Accessing child abuse materials - race or hate crime materials - materials that breach the Obscene Publications Act - fraudulent or copyright materials, unlicensed software or services Smoothwall is used to detect, track and block illicit material. materials Inadvertent viewing of unsuitable materials Yes The filters are configured to prompt staff before allowing access to a range of subject categories that -whilst not deemed unsuitable - are considered to require caution.
 Gaming and gambling Yes See above.
 Excessive use of the Internet Yes This is a pastoral issue.